UK Terms & Conditions

-The definitions and rules of interpretation in this clause apply in these terms and conditions.
+The definitions and rules of interpretation in this clause apply in these UK Terms and Conditions.

-(g) “Confidential Information" means any information, however conveyed or presented, that relates to the business, affairs, operations, customers, processes, budgets, pricing policies, product information, strategies, developments, trade secrets, know-how, personnel and suppliers of the disclosing party including Customer Personal Data and Smoothwall Personal Data and in the case of Smoothwall any information recorded in writing and electronically relating to and forming part of the Products, together with all information derived by the receiving party from any such information and any other information clearly designated by a party as being confidential to it (whether or not it is marked “confidential”), or which ought reasonably be considered to be confidential.
+(e) "Confidential Information" means any information that relates to the business, affairs, operations, customers, processes, budgets, pricing policies, product information, strategies, developments, trade secrets, know-how, personnel and suppliers of the disclosing party including any personal data together with all information derived by the receiving party from any such information.

 (k) “Hardware” means Smoothwall Hardware and Third Party Hardware.

 (l) “Initial Term” means the initial term set out in the Quotation.

 (m) “Open Source Software” means all software which comprises part of the Products or Services that has been licensed by its authors or owners under an Open Source Software Licence.

 (n) “Open Source Software Licence” means such applicable public licence terms and conditions by which the authors grant to the general public a right to use their software freely and allows such software to be changed and shared (in modified or unmodified form) by anyone such open sources software such as the GNU General Public License, the GNU Lesser General Public License (LGPL) or other open source licences.

 (o) "Other Processor" has the meaning given in clause 15.4(e);

 (p) "Partner" means a party with whom Smoothwall has entered into a Partner Agreement.